Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 ## Parcel Frontends

 Any functional frontend should NOT ONLY target node-graph drafting completeness but take the efficiency of such construction - both in terms of keyboard shortcuts, non-mouse usage, and version control capabilities - to the highest standard.
 Houdini is a decent but not good enough example, Unreal Engine Blueprint is an exceptionally bad despite pretty looking example.

+## Parcel Native Style Libraries/Frameworks

+It makes lots of assumptions that's how it takes minimal setup to get most complicated things done.
+It greatly streamlines getting common things done faster while providing room for customization.
+It usually provides lots of customization options - so without modifying modular pieces, one can already further customize the behaviors.
+It usually provides "macros/template/preset" setups that allows direct implementation-level customizations.

 ## Canonical Implementation: Parcel NExT (2024)